 Published by the Uniformed Services University Consortium for Health and Military Performance, this guide was developed to provide the warfighter a reputable source of information on herbs and supplements.

 Many warfighters use supplements to improve their health and performance, but getting good information isn't always easy.
 Check out resources from our partners at the Natural Medicines Comprehensive database.

 "Supplements and Fluids” is one of several Interactive self-development nutrition training modules available on the ARMY FIT/Comprehensive Soldier and Family Fitness website.
 Log in with your CAC card.
 Go to Tutorials.
 Click on "PHYSICAL TAB".
 Choose from a variety of topics to include: High Performance Nutrition, Nutrition in the Field, Losing Weight, Fueling the Military Family, and Encouraging Healthy Habits as a Leader.
-This online training is part of the Comprehensive Soldier Fitness Program and designed to help you increase strength and resilience.
-An AKO account is required to complete this training.